-Before we dive into the piece, here’s a quick teaser video we created for this post using our new Engagement Video service:
+Before we dive into the piece, here’s a quick teaser video we created for this post using our Video service:

 Florida has a long-held reputation as a favorite destination for bikers.
 Tourists flock to Daytona for bike week.
 Motorcycle enthusiasts lucky enough to live in the Sunshine State can ride all year-long.

 Yet, Florida also has an unfortunate history of topping annual national rankings for the number of motorcycle crashes and fatalities on its roads.
 The Florida Department of Highway Safety and Motor Vehicles reported more than 9,700 motorcycle crashes on Florida roads in 2017, resulting in 515 fatalities and over 7,700 injuries.
 The vast majority of motorcycle accidents were caused by motor vehicle driver inattention.
 Some of them, however, occurred because a rider lost control on a poorly-maintained road.

 In this post, we discuss the legal options potentially available when a motorcycle crashes because of the poor conditions of a public road.

 There are a variety of hazards that might cause a motorcycle accident when a road is poorly-maintained.
 Some examples include: